Anti-VPN/senior-design-stuff/User_documentation.md

 ## How to Use the Analysis Program

 ### Input
-Input a matrix of data with attributes like IP, text comment, and username.
+Input a matrix of data with the attributes ID, Account Name, Character Name, IP, UUID, IP Geolocation, Is Banned, and Activity Time.
 Example:

 ![Example Input Data](https://github.com/Identifeye/senior-design-assignments/blob/master/input_data.PNG "Example Input Data")